engeir/hack-md-notes/volcano-papers.md

 - They show: without the strong _positive_ feedback from water-vapour, the model is unable to reproduce the observed cooling.
-- Thus, climate models heavily rely on the water-vapour feedback.
+- Hence, climate models heavily rely on the water-vapour feedback.
 - WV the dominant greenhouse gas and provides the largest feedback for amplifying climate change.
 - Increases with temperature → doubles the sensitivity of temperature to an increase in